Sacred-Geometry/YinYangGenerator/README.md

 (Φ = 1/φ = φ + 1).
 Because the Ear radius is exactly twice the Lobe
-radius, several distances in the symbol resolve to clean multiples of φ or Φ automatically — not because they were forced to, but because of the 2:1 Ear-to-Lobe ratio itself (a 1, ½, √5⁄2 right triangle drops out of the construction).
-The **Eye Ratio Presets** panel offers several φ-power values (e.g. the default, φ³ ≈ 0.236) as well as plain fractions (⅓, ¼, 5⁄21, etc.) and a free-form equation box if you want to explore your own ratio (supports `phi`, `Phi`, `Pi`, `sqrt()`, and arithmetic).
+radius, several distances in the symbol resolve to clean multiples of φ or Φ automatically — not because they were forced to, but because of the 2:1 Ear-to-Lobe ratio itself (a 1, ½, √5⁄2 right triangle is inherent of the construction).
+The **Eye Ratio Presets** panel offers several φ-power values (e.g. the default, φ³ ≈ 0.236) as well as plain fractions (⅓, ¼, 5⁄21,) and a free-form equation box if you want to explore your own ratio (supports `phi`, `Phi`, `Pi`,  e , tau ,`sqrt()`, and arithmetic).

 ### The two measurement overlays

-- **Vertical Line Ratios** — reads the symbol from apex to base along the vertical axis, showing every segment length and its cumulative distance from the apex, each as a decimal multiple of `R`.
+- **Vertical Line Ratios** — reads the symbol from apex to base along the vertical axis, showing segment length and its cumulative distance from the apex, each as a decimal multiple of `R`.
 - **Other Segments** — shows the fixed construction described above: a line from point **A** (where the right midline meets the Ear) through